Why Recovery Takes Longer After 40 (The 72-Hour Rule)

 • weekly structure

-Refining your training split can reduce recovery overlap and improve sustainability.
+Refining weekly structure can reduce recovery overlap and improve sustainability.

 Why More Rest Is Not Always the Answer